-Beginning Monday, March 25, SBA representatives will be on hand at the following Disaster Loan

-Outreach Center to answer questions about SBA's disaster loan program, explain the application process and help each individual complete their application.
+From March 25, 2019 to April 12, 2019, SBA operated a Disaster Loan Outreach Center (DLOC) at the former Bank of America building in Guerneville.
+Representatives were on hand at the following Disaster Loan Outreach Center to answer questions about SBA's disaster loan program, explain the application process and help each individual complete their application.